onlabsorg/swan-js/docs/swan.md

 Another import property of namespace is inheritance: every namespace inherits the names of its `parent namespace`.
-The following example shows how child namespace inherit the names define in their parent namespaces.
+The following example shows how child namespace inherit the names defined in their parent namespaces.

 ```
     x = 10